Causal Evaluation of Membership Inference Attacks: Adjusting for Confounders in Zero-Run

 \section{Adjusting for Confounders in Zero-Run}

 In the zero-run regime, the presence of confounders introduces an additional challenge for identifying and estimating causal evaluation metrics, due to the distributional shift between member data ($\cD_T$) and non-member data ($\cD_0$).
 Indeed, the problem departs from a RCT and becomes an observational study, since $\cP_{X_i|A_i=1}\ne\cP_{X_i|A_i=0}$.
 As is standard in causal inference, observational studies cannot be conducted without assumptions: the identifiability of causal estimands (such as $\tau_\mathrm{ATE}$) depends on them.
-We thus assume that any member in $\cD_T$ would have had a non-zero probability of appearing in $\cD_0$ (non-member data).
+We thus assume that any member would have had a non-zero probability of being non-member.

 \begin{assumption}[Domain overlap] $\cD_T$ and $\cD_0$ consist of independent samples from distributions $\cP_T$ and $\cP_0$, respectively, with $\frac{\dd \cP_T}{\dd \cP_0}(x) < \infty$ for all $x \in \mathrm{Supp}(\cP_T)$. \end{assumption}